catherine-philips/catherine-philips/README.md

-# Catherine Mariana Philips

-### Associate Software Engineer- Data
-### EDUCATION
-Masters in Data Science
-Liverpool Hope University
-October 2023
-Distinction

-### EXPERIENCE
-#### Associate Software Engineer- Data
-July 2024-Present
- - Involved in research and development efforts aimed at building innovative proof-of-concept models in image recognition technology.
- - Performed exploratory data analysis using Python and Power BI on Insurance data.

-#### Data Science Intern
-GITAA
-May 2022-July 2022
-1) Natural Language Processing and Text Clustering Conducted clustering analysis on sacred religious texts from 8 different books.
- Utilized text processing techniques such as lemmatization and vectorization.
- Compared K-means, Spectral, and Hierarchical clustering methods to assess their effectiveness.
-2) Gesture Recognition using PyTorch
- Developed deep learning models for real-time gesture recognition using camera streams.
- Implemented and evaluated Convolutional Neural Networks (CNNs) including AlexNet, ResNet-18, and GoogLeNet.
- Leveraged PyTorch for tensor computations and OpenCV for image processing to optimize model performance

-### PROJECTS
-1) Music Recommendation System (Master’s thesis project at Liverpool Hope University)
-2) Image Caption Generator using Deep Learning (Coursework)
-3) Bank Marketing Campaign Analysis (Coursework)
-4) HR Analytics: Employee Churn Prediction (Coursework)
-5) Olympics Dashboard in Power BI
+# About Me

+## Hi there! 👋

+I'm Catherine, a budding data scientist with a passion for uncovering insights through data analysis, machine learning, and visualization.
+Though I’m just starting my career, with 2 months of hands-on experience, I’m committed to developing my skills and contributing to impactful projects.
+I'm particularly interested in and excited about the intersection of data science and music, aiming to create innovative solutions in this space.

+### 🎓 Education

+I hold a Masters Degree in Data Science from Liverpool Hope University, where I developed a strong foundation in statistical analysis, programming, and data visualization.

+### 🏆 Achievements

+I was awarded the Department General Proficiency Award while graduating with my Bachelors Degree in Information Technology.

+### 💼 Experience

+I've recently started my career as an associate data scientist, and I've already worked on projects that involve:

+- **Python:** Used these languages to clean, analyze, and model insurance data.
+- **Data Visualization:** Performed EDA and created dashboards using Power BI to understand the insurance data.
+- **Research:** Research and development efforts aimed at building innovative proof-of-concept models in image recognition technology.

+### 🛠️ Skills
+- **Core Skills:** Machine Learning, Predictive Modelling, Deep Learning, Model Deployment, Data Visualisation, Data Analysis
+- **Programming Languages:** Python, R
+- **Data Visualization Tools:** Power BI, Tableau
+- **Machine Learning:** Scikit-learn, TensorFlow, PyTorch, NLP, OpenCV
+- **Databases:** PostgreSQL, Oracle

+### 🎯 Goals

+My ultimate goal is to work as a lead data scientist , where I can leverage my data analysis and machine learning skills.
+I am continuously learning and growing, with a particular focus on mastering deep learning and advanced analytics techniques.

+### 🌟 Projects

+I've worked on several projects that showcase my skills and interests:

+- **Machine Learning Projects:**
+    1) Music Recommendation System
+    2) Image Caption Generator using Deep Learning
+    3) Bank Marketing Analysis
+    4) HR Analytics
+- **Power BI Dashboards:**
+    1) Olympics Dashboard
+    2) HR Analytics Dashboard

+Feel free to explore my GitHub repositories to see more of my work.
+I'm always open to collaboration and new opportunities!

+### 📫 How to Reach Me

+- **Email:** cathy.philips247@gmail.com
+- **LinkedIn:** www.linkedin.com/in/catherine-mariana-philips-9bb987225

+---

+Thanks for stopping by! 😊